 I love gourmet cooking and don’t want to settle!

 As I grew up, I studied overseas and then went into business and the corporate world.
 My last position was the Chief Marketing Officer at the software company that my husband and I built and ran for 17 years.
 During that time, I was faced with many constraints in the business and juggling my goal of cooking gourmet, despite the long, long hours, stress and travel.
 I launched Constrained Gourmet several years ago, but only had time to dabble in it occasionally.
-Now, I split my time between my strategy consulting practice with Take2 Consultants and Constrained Gourmet – it’s perfect for me!
+Now, I split my time between my strategy consulting practice and Constrained Gourmet – it’s perfect for me!

 I came across the idea for Constrained Gourmet when my husband and I rented a beach house one summer.
 The beach was amazing, but the house – really a shack is a better term – left a lot to be desired.
 The kitchen stove and oven barely worked – the oven only worked at 250 or 500 degrees and the heating element on the stove fell through every time you placed a pan on it.
 There were no kitchen utensils, pots, pans or anything!
 I remember using a Ziploc bag to put olive oil on crostini.
 I was never happier than that summer!

 The constraints did not bother me at all.
 I went home at summers end to my perfect kitchen with every gadget known to man and realized how unnecessary they were.
 I had one pan, one pot, one knife and a chopping board at the beach house and turned out exquisite meals.
 I realized that it wasn’t the kitchen that made me a gourmet – it was me.
 Constrained Gourmet was born!